named-data/NFD/docs/manpages/nfdc-route.rst

 A route contains a name prefix, a nexthop face, the origin, a cost, and a set of route inheritance flags;
 refer to NFD Management protocol for more information.

-The **nfdc route list** command shows a list of routes in the RIB.
+The **nfdc route list** command lists RIB routes, optionally filtered by nexthop and origin.

-The **nfdc fib list** command shows the forwarding information base (FIB), which is calculated from RIB routes and used directly by NFD forwarding.
+The **nfdc route show** command shows RIB routes at a specified name prefix.

 The **nfdc route add** command requests to add a route.
 If a route with the same prefix, nexthop, and origin already exists,